umami-hep/umami/docs/Dips-instructions.md

 ## Evaluating the results

-After the training is over, the different epochs can be evaluated with ROC plots, output scores, saliency maps and confusion matrices using the build-in scripts.
+After the training is over, the different epochs can be evaluated with ROC plots, output scores, saliency maps and confusion matrices etc. using the build-in scripts.
 Before plotting these, the model needs to be evaluated using the [evaluate_model.py](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/umami/evaluate_model.py).

 ```bash
 evaluate_model.py -c ${EXAMPLES}/Dips-PFlow-Training-config.yaml --dips -e 5